Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 The $W$+jets background is an important background for the Intermediate stau channel.
 A similar approach as in Section~\ref{sec:BG_W} is used and definitions for the $W$+jet CRs and VRs ($W$CR and $W$VR) for OS/SS selections are shown in Table~\ref{tab:IntStaucrvr_def}.
 Top quark background events in the OS final state are labeled as ``top-tagged'' if they satisfy a dedicated selection; these events are vetoed in the $W$CR to suppress top quark background processes.
 Events are top-tagged using the contransverse mass variable~\cite{Tovey:2008}, $m_{\mathrm{CT}}$, to identify events that are kinematically compatible with $\ttbar$ pair production.
 Furthermore, top-tagged events must have at least two jets and the scalar sum of the $\pt$ of at least one combination of two jets and the two leptons in the event must exceed $100\,\GeV$.
 The orthogonality of the $W$CRs and $W$VRs is ensured using $\mttwo(\tau,\mu)$ selections.
 The purity of the selection in $W$+jets events is \percent{73--85} in all $W$ control and validation regions.
 The signal contamination in the $W$CR and $W$VR is negligible due to the requirement of a muon in the event.

-The multi-jet contribution in the $W$CR ($W$VR) is estimated by using the so-called OS--SS method by counting data events satisfying the same requirements as the $W$CR ($W$VR) but requiring the electric charge combination of the two leptons to be different from that in the SRs.
-Event yields from SM processes other than multi-jet production are subtracted from the data in the $W$CR, leaving only the events for the multi-jet estimate.
-The OS--SS method relies on the fact that in the multi-jet background, the ratio of SS to OS events is close to unity, while a significant difference from unity is expected for $W$+jets production.
-The latter is dominated by $gu/gd$-initiated processes that often give rise to a jet originating from a quark, the charge of which is anti-correlated with the $W$-boson charge.
-Based on studies with simulated samples, a conservative systematic uncertainty of \percent{100} is assigned to the estimate of the multi-jet event yield in the $W$CR.
+The multi-jet contribution in the $W$CRs and $W$VRs is small and is estimated using the lack of correlation of the charge of the faked muon and $\tau$-lepton in multi-jet production, resulting in equal SS and OS lepton contributions.
+This is not the case for other processes like $W$+jets production, which is dominated by $gu/gd$-initiated processes that often give rise to a jet originating from a quark, the charge of which is anti-correlated with the $W$-boson charge.
+The contribution from multi-jet production in the $W$CRs and $W$VRs is estimated using data in regions selected with the same requirements as the CR/VR but requiring the electric charge of the two leptons to be different, i.e.\ SS for OS CR/VR, and OS for SS CR/VR.
+Event yields from SM processes other than multi-jet production are subtracted from the data in these regions using MC simulation, leaving only the multi-jet estimate, which is assumed to be equal to that in the CR/VR.
+Based on studies with simulated samples, a conservative systematic uncertainty of \percent{100} is assigned to the estimate of the multi-jet event yield in the $W$+jets CRs and VRs.